skyborgff/RLBot-repos/README.md

 # packaging.json
-packaging.json is an slightly modified version of an repo entry. everything ouside the repos has veen cut out. testedVersion has veen replaced by botVersion below an example
+packaging.json is an slightly modified version of an repo entry. everything ouside the repos has been cut out. testedVersion has veen replaced by botVersion below an example

 ```json
 {